Pug Bus Launches National Penultimate Day Campaign

 The misuse of penultimate leads to atrocities like the following headline from Science Direct, “Female genital mutilation: the penultimate gender abuse.”
 Or this cheese ball from the Parksville-Qualicum News in British Columbia: “The penultimate insult to my dad’s world view was the portrayal of fathers on television.”
 Or this pitch from a public relations professional: “The NRA provides the penultimate value-added services for discerning gun owners.”

-The incorrect use of penultimate to mean “the absolute, fucking, balls-to-the-wall greatest of all times, ever” is a malapropism, a slip of the tongue wherein speakers puff out their chests and substitute a grand-sounding word for a plainer-sounding one because of a similarity in pronunciation (or because the grand word sounds cool and rolls off the tongue organically like water off a duck’s ass feathers).
+The incorrect use of penultimate to mean “the absolute, greatest of all times, ever” is a malapropism, a slip of the tongue wherein speakers puff out their chests and substitute a grand-sounding word for a plainer-sounding one because of a similarity in pronunciation (or because the grand word sounds cool and rolls off the tongue organically like water off a duck’s feathers).

 Instead, here’s how penultimate was meant to be used: “During the training, they dived on the wreck five times, successfully identifying the truck on the penultimate dive.”
 So what was the dive on which they identified the truck?
 Yep, the fourth one, the one before the last.